Royal Reels Casino: Fast, Secure Aussie Deposits & Withdrawals

 - Jump onto your online banking and select “Pay with PayID”.

 - Perks?
-Never once copped a fee, and every big Aussie bank I've tried's played ball.
+Never once copped a fee personally.
 Limits might sneak up on you after midnight-caught me last month, nearly missed rent.

 - Watch for the sneaky limits-Westpac capped me one arvo.
-And don't mess about with someone else's PayID; that'll get you nowhere fast (learnt that after my brother's failed top-up).
+And don’t mess about with someone else’s PayID; that’ll get you nowhere fast.

-Saw that APN's stats back this up, but honestly, it was chats with mates that sold me.
-Most reckon PayID's still the winner.
+Saw that APN’s stats back this up, but honestly, it was chats with mates that sold me.
+Most reckon PayID’s still the winner, though the recent reports of delays are worth keeping in mind.

 I get they quote audits, but I go off my own wins and losses.
 Hit and miss, if you ask any regular down the pub.